lerna-lite/lerna-lite/README.md

    - [lerna version --skip-bump-only-release](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--skip-bump-only-release)
    - [lerna publish --remove-package-fields](https://github.com/lerna-lite/lerna-lite/tree/main/packages/publish#--remove-package-fields-fields) (cleanup fields from `package.json` before publishing, Lerna-Lite removes `scripts` and `devDependencies` through this option)

-To summarize, the best feature of Lerna-Lite has to be its modularity, you only install what you really need and use (see [installation](#cli-installation) below)
-  - a large portion of the users are only interested in version/publish commands
+To summarize, the best feature of Lerna-Lite has to be its modularity, you only install what you really need and use (see [installation](#cli-installation) below).
+A large portion of the users are only interested in version/publish commands

 ### This lib will help you with